young-min/ba-prexrb/README.md

 * See, https://arxiv.org/abs/2104.00263 for details.
-* If you use the posteiror samples in this repository, Please add our publication (https://arxiv.org/abs/2104.00263) into the reference list in your publications.
+* If you use the posterior samples in this repository, Please add our publication (https://arxiv.org/abs/2104.00263) into the reference list in your publications.